NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/07_layered_lake.md

 Note that we have also defined a compartment called `lake` which is a convenient place to put state variables that are the same for the entire lake (such as things that only pertain to the lake surface, like ice).
 We have also added a separate vertical connection for shortwave radiation.
 This is just a technical solution that allows us to separately track transfer of shortwave heat energy from other transfer of heat energy along the vertical connection.

 For the parametrization of the lake, we allow every lake layer to have a separate surface area and thickness with the top layer having varying thickness depending on water level.
-This formulation only works if the basin can't dry out enough to empty the top layer, but that won't be a problem for this application.

 ![Lake conceptual](images/lake.png)

-Figure: The lake is conceptually divided into layers, with thickness `dz` (potentially different per layer).
-The area of the top of a layer is `A`, while the area of the bottom is the top area of the layer below it.
+Figure: Conceptual diagram of the lake model.
+The lake is divided into layers, with thickness `dz` (potentially different per layer).
+The area of the top of a layer is `A`, while the area of the bottom of the layer is the top area of the layer below it.
 Thus the volume of a layer is `0.5*(A + A[vert.below])*dz`, where `A[vert.below]` signifies the area in the layer below the one we are currently looking at.

 ## Turbulent mixing